storacha/www/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Make changes and the preview site will update automatically.

-Run the linter before committing to catch errors"
+Run the linter before committing to catch errors

 ```bash
 pnpm lint